What are the beautiful, crescent-shaped shadows that occur during an eclipse?

 In fact, they’re tiny images of the eclipse itself.

-Alternatively, and on rare occasion, “bands of shadow” can be seen across the ground during an eclipse — according to NASA, scientists still don’t know what they are exactly.
+Alternatively, and on rare occasions, “bands of shadow” can be seen across the ground during an eclipse — according to NASA, scientists still don’t know what they are exactly.

 These thin, wavy lines of alternating light and dark are typically seen before and after a total solar eclipse, and they’ve reportedly been talked about throughout history.